 UPMC Passavant is bringing more of the trusted expertise of UPMC Children’s Hospital of Pittsburgh and UPMC Magee-Womens Hospital closer to home for communities north of Pittsburgh.
-A new pediatric emergency program now links UPMC Children’s pediatric emergency specialists with the emergency departments (EDs) at UPMC Passavant–McCandless and UMPC Passavant–Cranberry.
+A pediatric emergency program launched in summer 2021 links UPMC Children’s pediatric emergency medicine specialists with the emergency departments (EDs) at UPMC Passavant–McCandless and UPMC Passavant–Cranberry.

-UPMC Passavant is the first hospital in western Pennsylvania to launch this affiliation.“Our board-certified pediatric emergency specialists are on call 24/7.
+UPMC Passavant was the first hospital in western Pennsylvania to launch this affiliation.
+“Our board-certified pediatric emergency medicine specialists are on call 24/7.
 We are here to collaborate in real time with UPMC Passavant’s emergency doctors and families,” says pediatric emergency medicine specialist Stephen Janofsky, MD, director of outreach for pediatric emergency care at UPMC Children’s.
 “We can offer advice on a complex or unusual condition or provide an expert second opinion for infants, children, and adolescents up to age 18.”

 Molly Gibson, RN, is an outreach nurse coordinator for Children’s ED affiliation program.
 She says ED nurses at UPMC Passavant can also become certified in pediatric emergency nursing.
 “We’ll help nurses take advantage of this national certification through our review course, offered several times a year.”

 The pediatric emergency department affiliation program is just one way UPMC delivers world-class pediatric care closer to home.
 Families in Pittsburgh’s northern communities also have access to a wide range of services that include:

 - Children’s North in Wexford — outpatient medical and surgical care, plus imaging and lab diagnostics.